 Our Progress & Looking Ahead to the Future

 In the midst of this challenging healthcare landscape, we have made real progress in our work to ensure we can provide access to local healthcare for our patients now and for years to come.

 With our talented physician recruiter, Audra Schmidt, we have hired 21 care providers, including 9 primary care providers.
 We’ve also introduced several innovations to our recruitment efforts, including the Grow Your Own Medical Assistant program, to create a pipeline of trained support staff.
 Through this initiative, we filled 10 open MA positions.

 In the past year we have also increased support of our current staff through:

 - Changing nurse leadership structure and more opportunities for leadership development training

 - Additional cross-training and creation of training programs

 - Workflow changes for optimized scheduling and case management

 - Consolidation of beds, facilities and units to better allocate staff and resources

-We continue to actively look for opportunities to enhance our recruiting efforts – one of which is our pending affiliation with .
 As a large organization, Adventist Health has a broader reach, extended network and additional resources, all of which can take our recruitment activities to the next level.
 Together, MCMC and Adventist Health intend to maintain and enhance the immediate and long-term financial viability of MCMC, enabling us to make needed investments in the healthcare campus, technology, programs and people.
-To read more about our pending affiliation with Adventist Health, click here.
+To read more about MCMC joining Adventist Health, click here.